microsoft/SEAL/README.md

 For easier navigation, command line printout provides the line number in the associated source file where the associated code snippets start.
 To build the examples, see [Examples and Tests](#examples-and-tests) or [Building .NET Components](#building-net-components).

-**Note:** It is impossible to know how to use Microsoft SEAL correctly without studying all of the examples.
+**Note:** It is impossible to know how to use Microsoft SEAL correctly without studying examples 1&ndash;6.
 They are designed to provide the reader with the necessary conceptual background on homomorphic encryption.
 Reusing code directly from the examples will not work well, as the examples are often demonstrating individual pieces of functionality, and are not optimized for performance.
 Writing Microsoft SEAL code without studying the examples in depth will inevitably result in code that is vulnerable, malfunctioning, or extremely slow.